Listing Objects

 Paginated Access Control

-// Get all accessible IDs
+// Get a page of accessible IDs with built-in pagination

-allIDs, err := checker.ListObjects(ctx, user, "can_read", "repository")
+ids, nextCursor, err := checker.ListObjects(ctx, user, "can_read", "repository",

 if err != nil {